Sunflower-Dolls/Vapoursynth-llvmexpr/docs/migrating_from_akarin.md

 #### 4. Incompatible Positional Arguments

+> [!CAUTION]
-When migrating from `akarin.Expr`, **do not perform a simple find-and-replace** on the function name, especially if you use positional arguments.
+> When migrating from `akarin.Expr`, **do not perform a simple find-and-replace** on the function name, especially if you use positional arguments.
 The optional parameters for `akarin.Expr` and `llvmexpr.Expr` are in a **different order**, which can lead to silent errors or immediate script failure.

 #### 5. Parameter Signature Mismatch